ARPA-SIMC/arkimet/doc/ds-simple.md

   (FIXME: should this be disabled for archives, to deal with datasets that had a change of step in their lifetime?)

+### During --accurate check

+- format-specific consistency checks on the content of each file must pass

 ### During fix

 - if the `.metadata` file does not exist or is older than the segment, the